efarish/portfolio/aws/sam_lambda_s3/README.md

 NOTE: The app.py file in the `upload` directory loads properties from a `.env` file.
 For some reason, the `sam build` command is not including this file.
 I had to manually move the `.env` file to the `build` directory.
 I have not yet figured out how to fix this.

-### Build The Application
+### Deploy The Application

 To deploy the application, run the PowerShell command below.
+Accept the defaults except for the prompts below.

+1. `UploadImage has no authentication.
+Is this okay? [y/N]:` - This prompt is informing you that an authorization mechanism has not be specified for the API Gateway.
+You can proceed without having one **but be aware that anyone will be able to call you endpoint**.
+Proceed with caution.
+2. `Deploy this changeset? [y/N]:` - Select `y` to provision your application.

 ```bash
 sam deploy --guided
 ```

-UploadImage has no authentication.
-Is this okay? [y/N]:
-Deploy this changeset? [y/N]:

-In CloudFormation, a stack called `sam-app-upload` has been created.
-Deleting the application can be done from this screen.
+In CloudFormation web console, a stack called `sam-app-upload` has been created.
+Use the stack's `Resources` tab to inspect all the resources created for this stack.
+Among them should be an API Gateway and Lambda function.

+## Testing The Application

+In this distribution's `client` folder is a Jupyter notebook that can be used to test the Lambda endpoint.

+## AWS Cleanup

+To delete all the resources created for this project, in the AWS console go back to the CloudFormation service and find you application in the `Stacks` screen.
+Select the stack and hit the `Delete` button.
+This will delete all the resources created for the project.